Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Outline for computing Correlations

 and

 are the pairs that finally contribute to the expectation values.
 Here $\mathcal{G}$ is the correlation matrix which can be obtained from $\boldsymbol{\psi}$ and $\boldsymbol{\phi}$.
-In terms of $\mathcal{G}$, the non-zero diagonal correlation functions read as
+In terms of $\mathcal{G}$, the non zero diagonal correlation functions read

 and

 By solving Eqs. (\ref{A_B}) and (\ref{bogo}), we can compute magnetization and all the CCs.